bazelbuild/bazel/site/docs/getting-started.md

 ## Sanity Check: Building an Example

-To make sure everything is set up correctly in your build root, build one of the examples from the `examples/` directory.
+To make sure that you have installed Bazel correctly, build one of the examples from the `examples/` directory.

 {% highlight bash %}
 $ cd ~/gitroot/my-project